ExpediaGroup/xap-java-sdk/xap-sdk/README.md

         MyHttpResponse myHttpResponse = myHttpClient.execute(myHttpRequest);

         /* 3.
 Map it back to SDK [Response] */
-        // you would typically need to set the headers, response body, Status, etc...
+        // You would typically need to set headers, the response body, status code, etc.
         Response sdkResponse = Response.builder().build();

         /* Return the Response */